CAA Travel Tips

 Stash Your Cash

-If you must travel with large amounts of cash, jewelry or expensive sports or camera equipment, ask hotel staff for a safe deposit box outside your room.
+If you must travel with large amounts of cash, jewellery or expensive sports or camera equipment, ask hotel staff for a safe deposit box outside your room.

 Reservations are important at most major city restaurants.